by Santorini Dave • Updated: November 25, 2018

 - The best neighborhoods in Boston for visitors are Back Bay (upscale shopping, dining, close to attractions), Downtown (the historical heart of Boston, where the action is), The Waterfront (best views, close to attractions), and Beacon Hill (quiet neighborhood, but walking distance to attractions).

-- The absolute best hotels in Boston are Boston Harbor Hotel (classic, New England luxury), Mandarin Oriental (best spa retreat), Omni Parker House (most historic), and Four Seasons Hotel Boston (best for families).
+- Best Luxury Hotels in Boston: Boston Harbor Hotel (classic, New England luxury) • Mandarin Oriental (best spa retreat) • Omni Parker House (most historic)

 - The best restaurants are Grotto (Best Italian), Yvonne’s (best for celebrating), RUKA (best new restaurant), Yankee Lobster Company (best seafood), Mooo… (best steakhouse).

 - The best cannoli is at Maria’s Pastry Shop.
 (You can go ahead and skip Mike’s.)

 - The best Boston Cream Pie is at Parker’s Restaurant.
 (They invented it!)

 - The best coffeeshop is Boston Brewin Coffee.